 Recognising stress in cats

-Stress can make many medical issues worse, and it can cause problems of its own in cats.
-Cats, like most animals, are sensitive to their surroundings and can be easily stressed.
-It’s important to be able to notice when your cat is showing signs of stress so you can help them as soon as possible.
+Stress can affect your cat’s quality of life.
+It may make medical issues worse and it can also cause medical problems, like stress cystitis, which is a painful and potentially dangerous problem for cats.
+So it’s important to be able to notice when your cat is showing signs of stress so you can help them.

 What are the signs of stress in cats?